Welcome to Net-Ads

 UPDATE (10th May, 2001): While not defunct as such, Sonar has been absorbed by its parent, with existing publishers becoming a part of the DoubleClick broad Audience Network.
 This move will, however, raise the barriers to entry for any other medium-sized sites who aim to join DoubleClick's posse.

 Sponsorships.net, an iBoost company, supports several pay-per-lead and clickthrough-based programs.
 Your earnings from individual programs are accumulated in a single pool of funds, to be issued as a single check once/month.
 Detailed online stats are available, as are some interesting features that can't be found elsewhere (ie sponsorship panels that rotate text links automatically).
 Sponsorships.net's founder, Paul Grossman, recently announced his departure from the network (just as Chet Brzezinski left the iBoost-owned WebsiteSponsors), and the firm followed by changing its payment terms whereby they now don't issue payments until they've received the entire balance owed by their advertisers.
-This move, in conjunction with a sudden lack of support, has lead to the expression of several aggressive public outbursts from their members, whose payments are growing increasingly overdue.
+This move, in conjunction with a sudden lack of support, has lead to the expression of several frustrated public outbursts from their members on various online forums, whose payments are growing increasingly overdue.
 Be wary.

 UPDATE (7th July, 2001): Finally, the ill-fated company has made the decision to throw in the towel and shut down operations.
 Hopefully, existing and past members will eventually receive their outstanding payments before iBoost's cash reserve dries up.